 We both want to improve your health

 Chiropractic care and acupuncture are both more than treating a back pain, they are about improving overall health – see our blog what is chiropractic.
 As a chiropractor my main goal is to improve the movement of your musculoskeletal system, and understand how that can reduce your pain and have other health benefits.
 The acupuncturists goal is also to promote health, so from that point of view we have similar goals.
 If you are not sure who to see for your back pain, see what approach resonates with you.
 Speaking as a chiropractor I would say that if you came to see me, I would make sure you get a good diagnosis and a personalised treatment package which would be appropriate to your needs.
 I am confident I can help with most types of mechanical back pain, but am also sure an acupuncturist might say the same thing.
-If I felt acupuncture would be a useful adjunct to your treatment, I can refer you to my colleague Victoria White a chiropractor here at Lushington Chiropractic in Eastbourne who practices western medical acupuncture.
+If I felt acupuncture would be a useful adjunct to your treatment, I can refer you to my colleagues Louise, Karen, Gary and Mykel who are chiropractors here at Lushington Chiropractic in Eastbourne who practice western medical acupuncture.
 I have done my best to give a balanced opinion on the different approaches and be as accurate as possible.
 However, I am a chiropractor and not an acupuncturist, so you might get a different opinion from an acupuncturist.